NikkelM/Hades-II-CosmeticsAPI/README.md

 The `SetAnimationValue` we need is the `Thing.Graphic` of the obstacle, *NOT* the obstacle name itself.

 Some cosmetics may require additional overrides to work correctly with modded cosmetics, you can add them there as well.
-This is e.g. the case if the vanilla cosmetic defines `ActivateIds`, which would all get set to the new `SetAnimationValue` if no separate `SetAnimationIds` table is provided
+This is e.g. the case if the vanilla cosmetic defines `ActivateIds`, which would all get set to the new `SetAnimationValue` if no separate `SetAnimationIds` table is provided.